jlchn/install/elasticsearch/read-write-process.md

   - write segment files(in memory cache) to the disk(as disk segment file)
   - performed by default every 30 min or when the translog gets too big (default is 512MB).

-- merge
-  - merge many segment files to a larger one.

  # read
 - the coordinating node resolves the read requests